JellyGamez/Higher-Lower-Card-Game/README.md

 - Betting:

   - Set up default betting amount at the beginning a new game
-  - Option to raise the bet when player guess differs from the AI guess
+  - Option to raise the bet when your guess differs from the AI's

 - Option to either quit or start over when current game ends
 - Win Condition: The player wins when AI's balance reaches 0